fredilarsen/OrigoSmokeDetector/examples/OrigoMqtt/README.md

 - For better filtering of noise and unknown signals, avoiding false alarms
 - To avoid picking up alarms from your neighbor's identical smoke detectors with another bit sequence

+## Onboard LED

+The LED will flash slowly to show that the gateway is alive and listening.

+When an alarm has been received, the LED will flash very quickly to show this, and the rapid flashing continues until 10 seconds after the last alarm sequence was received.

 ## Antenna

 Using the standard short cobber coil antenna of the SRX882 should work in most homes.